Rethinking I-94 — Minneapolis to St. Paul

 Past meetings

 Aug.
-23, 2023: Virtual Public Meetings
+23, 2023: Virtual public meetings

 Oct.
-11, 2022: Rethinking I-94 Transit Study Virtual Public Meeting
+11, 2022: Virtual public meeting

-Public Information Meetings and Community Conversations
+Public information meetings and Community Conversations

 Nov.
 17, 2021: Rethinking I-94 Community Conversations - This presentation was given in English with live Karen translation.